 Mr. Renato Rappaini, Managing Director of Leica Camera Italy commented: “One of the main targets of Leica Galerie is to offer to Milan a place where enthusiasts, but also those people who approach for the first time this world, can increase their skills and share creativity and experiences, all in a location full of passion and love for photography”.

-The guests of honor at the event were Abbas and Bruno Barbey who took time out during the evening to talk at the “Auditorium San Fedele” where they explained in great detail the stories behind some of their photographs.
+The guests of honour at the event were Abbas and Bruno Barbey who took time out during the evening to talk at the “Auditorium San Fedele” where they explained in great detail the stories behind some of their photographs.
 For me personally, it was extremely exciting getting the chance to talk with Abbas and Barney, two people whom I consider to be masters of photography.

 The event continued at the Leica Galerie with fresh food and drinks and the opportunity, thanks to the Leica staff present on site, a chance to test all the Leica cameras available.
 The two Leica cameras I really love the most, the medium format system Leica S and the more iconic full frame Leica M Series were the models I headed for first.
 I took photographs both inside and outside the store to understand their power in terms of maneuverability and to see for myself the quality of the images.